mpwalsh8/wpgform/readme.txt

 = Version 0.59 =
 * Added ability to preset values for Google form as part of WordPress URL.
+* Added new CSS declarations to default plugin CSS to account for recent changes by Google to Forms.

 = Version 0.58 =
 * Fixed bug when radio button and checkbox responses contained apostrophe characters.